Thunderball (character): Fictional character biography

 Eliot Franklin was born in Buffalo, New York.
 He becomes a brilliant physicist and engineer, inventing a miniature gamma bomb that he provides to Richmond Enterprises.
 However, Richmond executive J. C. Pennysworth steals the bomb and fires Franklin.
 Franklin attempts to recover the bomb, but is caught and imprisoned.
 In prison, he meets Dirk Garthwaite, Henry Camp, and Brian Calusky.
 Garthwaite's magical crowbar empowers all four men, who form the Wrecking Crew.

 As a member of the Wrecking Crew, Thunderball has faced many of Marvel's superheroes, including Thor, Iron Man, the Avengers, and the Hulk.
 They have also been part of other "supervillain" organizations, but they always stayed together as a team.
 Thunderball has occasionally operated on his own, working as a scientist for criminal organizations, including the Masters of Evil, the Secret Empire, and the Hood's gang.

 Powers and abilities

 Thunderball possesses superhuman strength and a high degree of durability thanks to the Asgardian magic imparted by the Wrecker's crowbar.
 His superhuman abilities are currently four times greater than when he originally shared the Wrecker's power, making him more powerful than an Asgardian god.

 Thunderball possesses a virtually indestructible wrecking ball attached to a 4 ft chain, enchanted by Wrecker's crowbar.
 The wrecking ball, when thrown, can return to Thunderball in a similar fashion as Wrecker's crowbar and Thor's hammer Mjolnir.

-In addition, Thunderball is highly intelligent.
-He is a scientific genius in the field of engineering and physics, specializing in gamma radiation.
-He is a gifted physicist with a Ph.D. in physics as well as an experienced planner and tactician.
+Thunderball is an expert in engineering and physics, specializing in gamma radiation.
+He holds a PhD in physics and is an experienced tactician.